 - 2 tablespoons vegetable oil

-- Sprinkle with pepper and scallions.
+- Sprinkle with pepper, scallions and cilantro.